RHIMAL-UF/DataEngine_HurricanePower/README.md

 # Simulating Transmission Power Infrastructural System Performance during Hurricanes with a Physics-based Data Generation Engine

-The code provided in this package contains an open source data generation engine that simulates the chain effect of power network performance during a hurricane event.
+This package contains codes of an open source data generation engine that simulates the chain effect of power network performance during a hurricane event.
+# Installation
+This software is tested with Python version 3.6.